samihalawa/FINAL-autovideo-streamlit/articles/building-an-ai-video-generator.md

 3. Leverage free resources like Google Colab and open datasets
 4. Use distributed processing and job queues for scalability
 5. Implement progressive generation and client-side rendering for responsiveness
+6. Add robust error handling and logging for better system reliability

 By continuously refining each component based on specific use cases and available resources, you can create a highly efficient and practical AI video generation system.